wso2/carbon-kernel/docs/DeveloperTools/AccessingCarbonConfigs.md

 # Accessing the Carbon Configurations
 > The process of accessing the Carbon configurations in a WSO2 product is explained below.
-For the full list of capabilities available in Carbon Kernel 5.2.0, see the [root README.md file](../../README.md).
+For the full list of capabilities available in this kernel version, see the **features** section in the [root README.md file](../../README.md#key-features-and-tools).

 The instructions given below explain how you can programmatically access the Carbon configurations in an OSGi environment.
 Carbon configurations are stored in the carbon.yml file stored in the <PRODUCT_HOME>/conf directory.
 In order to acquire the Carbon configurations in the OSGi environment, the program first needs to acquire the CarbonRuntime service.
 Follow the steps given below.